 Henry David Thoreau and the Transcendental Life

-Thoreau, former schoolmaster turned poet and philosopher, bought into these ideas and endeavored to live them.
+Thoreau, former schoolmaster turned poet and philosopher, bought into transcendentalist philosophy ideas and endeavored to live them.
 As this article from the Constitutional Rights Foundation details, in 1845, he built a cottage on Walden Pond, on property owned by Emerson, and spent several years living off the land, meditating and contemplating nature.
 Thoreau stopped paying his taxes in protest against legal slavery in the U.S. and the U.S. war against Mexico in 1846.
 That led to him being arrested by the local constable for tax delinquency.
 He spent a night in jail before a benefactor paid off his debt.
 The experience led Thoreau to publish his influential essay "Civil Disobedience," in which he argued that people should defy the government rather than support policies they saw as unjust.
+Thoreau advocated nonviolent action but later a letter in support of violent actions of John Brown, who murdered unarmed pro-slavery settlers in Kansas.

 "Let every man make known what kind of government would command his respect, and that will be one step toward obtaining it," Thoreau wrote.